canonical-web-and-design/maas-gui-vanilla-theme/README.md

 ```
 *NOTE: if using npm version 4.0.0 or higher add ```--legacy-bundling``` to your npm install command*

+## Local development

-If downloaded / cloned this repo run the following commands to create the minified CSS:
+If you wish to download or clone this repo run the following commands to setup and create the minified CSS:

 ``` bash
 npm install
 gulp build
 ```
 You can override any of the settings in [_settings.defaults.scss](scss/_settings.defaults.scss).

 ## Demo